iivanoo/covid-apps-observer/data/data_us/reports/resources/org.intermountainhealthcare.android.connectcare___12.0.16.005_01/report.md

 > This app i not user friendly I have typed in my information +5 times correctly, then stating your unsure it is who I say I am..
 I know you guys are slammed but honestly please do something.
 I've waited on the phone with tech support on regards of my Account info for over 40 minutes.
 Then I got annoyed and hung up.
 Called again and once again still on the phone for more than 20 minutes.
 The auto record states you will only be waiting for 20 minutes.<br> :date: __2020-09-25 01:55:53__

 > I waited two hours to be seen, and kept getting canceled on each time I got to my turn on the waitlist.
 Four different times.
 I hate leaving negative reviews, but this experience was awful and extremely frustrating.<br> :date: __2020-09-15 20:56:55__

-> Had an appt for my daughter with the EAP that we waited a couple of weeks for.
-I downloaded the app and set up an account a week in advance.
-We joined our appt 15 min early.
-When the appt time came the provider's video wouldn't connect.
-We were connected to wifi and had a strong signal.
-We kept waiting and about 10 min after appt time we got a notification that the provider had canceled the appt.
-We didn't get a call, the appt was just canceled due to the provider's connectivity problem.<br> :date: __2020-09-11 23:43:50__